UtrechtUniversity/irods-uu-microservices/README.md

   * msi\_add\_avu: Microservice to add AVU
   * msi\_rmw\_avu: Microservice to remove AVU

+Developed at Wageningen University & Research:
+  * msiArchiveCreate: create an archive
+  * msiArchiveExtract: extract from an archive
+  * msiArchiveIndex: index an archive

 ## Installation
 iRODS UU microservices can be installed using the packages provided on the [releases page](https://github.com/UtrechtUniversity/irods-uu-microservices/releases).